 Commonly Used Mining Algorithms

 SHA-256 or short for Secure hashing algorithm generates a unique 256-bit string.
 It processes a block in less than 10 minutes.
-It’s hash rate is measure in Gigahashes per second.
-Major cryptocurrency that uses SHA-256 include:
+Its hash rate is measure in Gigahashes per second.
+The major cryptocurrency that uses SHA-256 include:

 - Bitcoin Cash